nccgroup/Sniffle/README.md

 * TI DSLite Programmer Software: see below
 * Python 3.5+ with PySerial installed

+Note 1: **If you don't want to go through the effort of setting up a build environment for the firmware, you can just flash prebuilt firmware binaries using UniFlash/DSLite.** Prebuilt firmware binaries are attached to releases on the GitHub releases tab of this project.
+When using prebuilt firmware, be sure to use the Python code corresponding to the release tag rather than master to avoid compatibility issues with firmware that is behind the master branch.

-Note: it should be possible to compile Sniffle to run on CC1352P Launchpad boards with minimal modifications, but I have not yet tried this.
+Note 2: it should be possible to compile Sniffle to run on CC1352P Launchpad boards with minimal modifications, but I have not yet tried this.

 ### Installing GCC